How to Manage a Legacy Web Builder Integration in Zapier Platform UI

 To update app branding, click the Edit Title, Image or Description button to change your app’s name, description, icon, or category.

-By the end of 2019, Zapier will convert all existing integrations to the new Zapier Platform UI.
+Zapier is working to convert all existing integrations to the new Zapier Platform UI.
 For now, though, you can continue to use the legacy tools to maintain existing integrations and fix anything that needs changed before your team is ready to release a new integration version.

 How to Convert a Legacy Web Builder Integration to Zapier Platform UI